 Request Your Records.
 Download John Carroll’s Request for Records form if matriculating from a school not affiliated with the Archdiocese of Baltimore; if you attend an AoB Catholic School, indicate John Carroll as a choice to your current school guidance counselor.
 Be sure all records arrive by the December 14 application deadline.

 Submit Your Financial Aid Application.
 Visit FACTS Management Company website to submit your Financial Aid Application, if desired, by December 21, 2018.
-You will also need to email your 2017 and 2018 1040 and W-2 tax forms to our Finance Office.
-Email your 2017 and 2018 1040 and W-2 tax forms to our Finance Office.
+If you have problems with this, email our Finance Office.

 - Schedule an Interview.
 Schedule your parent and student personal meeting/interview with our Admissions department; you will receive an email with instructions on how to sign up.
 This on-campus, personal meeting will take place in January and is a chance for the Admissions team to spend time learning more about the applicant and their family and answer any additional questions about our school.
 Interviews for special program applicants will also be conducted on the same day as the family meeting.
 Parents will get the opportunity to tour the school and sit in on a financial aid information session.